Anguilla Guide to Events in August:

 The local bands set up on their respective floats and drive down.
 If you're not in the band, you're following the trucks by foot!
 All are revved up and dancing in the streets from before 5am.

-One of my close friends Kristin was recently in Anguilla for her first Carnival, and recalls hearing the music start up at 5am sharp.
+One of my close friends, Kristin, who attends Carnival and lives near The Valley, recalls hearing the music start up at 5am sharp.
 Whatever happened to "island time"?
 Nobody's using that clock on Jouvert Morning!

 Kristin was energized by the upbeat music and celebratory people.
 Going back to bed was out of the question.
 Even at 5am!